sumit11899/Automated-ChessBoard/README.md

 - All the chess pieces were magnetized and a electromagnet is used to move the pieces.
 The electromagnet is placed on a XY trolley which uses two stepper motors, one for X direction and other for Y direction.
 ![20220415_183719_mfnr 1](https://user-images.githubusercontent.com/90093681/177321888-e152768e-4c89-42ea-b307-b357a2c30bd2.jpg)
 - The magnet motorization is based on core XY concept.
 Two motors along with belts are used to move following the X and Y axes.
 The main advantage of the Core XY concept compared to cartesian kinematics is to avoid having a motoron board the trolley beam.
 Thus the horizoontal beam is more compact and allow to have a bigger working envelope.
+- The trolley is assembled on the XY table.
+It is equipped with an electromagnet.
+The electromagnet can generate a magnetic field which creates the link between the trolley and the chess pieces.
+So, when the trolley moves the chess pieces follow it.
+- The Arduino cannot directly power the electromagnet with its output pins because they cannot deliver enough power.
+So, the electromagnet must be connected to an independent electric current.
+The advantage of the power transistor is that a low amperage is enough to control it, so it can be piloted by the Arduino.

 # Materials list
 - Rod system(preferring this)